tushar385/Git_Commands/README.md

 ## to check if the current folder is a git connected folder or not
 ls -a  (it will have a .git file)

+## to initialize current folder as a git folder
+git init